datajoedata/antibiotic-sales-vs-health-outcomes-in-brazil/README.md

 Intro:

-One of the biggest challenges of the century is ensuring preparedness among medical institutions and their supply chains.
+One of the significant challenges in this century involves ensuring readiness in medical institutions and their supply chains.
-Understanding past pandemics, anticipating recurring trends, and medical patterns are crucial for addressing effective and preventive medical care.
+Understanding past pandemics, predicting recurring trends, and medical patterns is essential for effective and preventive medical care.
+Experts highlight the rise of drug-resistant bacteria due to poor oversight and excessive usage, posing potential global harm in the near future.

 1- Context: